refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/01-Introduction.md

 See ...

-	btn.make_event<nana::gui::events::click>(nana::gui::API::exit);
+	btn.events().click(nana::API::exit);

-What is nana::gui::API::exit?
+What is nana::API::exit?
 This is an API provided by Nana.GUI.
 Its prototype is void exit().
 If exit() is called, Nana.GUI destroy all the windows you've created and the exec() will return.
 Member make_event() has a template argument.
-The argument can be a function or a functor with a  `const nana::gui::eventinfo&` parameter or not.
+The argument can be a function or a functor with a  `const nana::eventinfo&` parameter or not.

 Is it right to invoke exit() in an event callback?